Chapter 5 : The Death Eater's Daughter

 Behind him, the other Death Eaters bellowed and stomped, but were silenced with by a twitch of the white finger.

-“Now, we will raze Hogwarts,” the Dark Lord whispered, and as my father donned his Death Eater mask, hiding his face from his old classmates, he flew swiftly behind his master to the castle.
-Only one was killed that night: a boy called Silas Townville, the son of two Manchester firm accountants.
+“Now, we will raze Hogwarts,” the Dark Lord whispered, and as my father donned his Death Eater mask, specially moulded to his features, hiding his face from his old classmates, he flew swiftly behind his master to the castle.
+Only one was killed that night: a boy called Silas Townville, the son of two Manchester firm accountants, and afterwards the school security became far more careful as the Dark Lord rose in power.

 It was the beginning of the First Wizarding War, the day my father left Hogwarts and entered his magnificent new life at the Dark Lord’s right hand.

-“Yaxley,” his master called, a year later.
+Three years passed in this way.
+“Yaxley,” his master called to him one night.
 “I understand congratulations are in order.”

-The red eyes glinted, the white cheeks stretched upward in the likeness of a smile.
+The red eyes glinted, the white cheeks stretched upward in the likeness of a smile on the remains of what had once been a handsome face.
 For a moment my father tried to imagine how the Dark Lord must have looked as a child: he failed.

 “Yes, my lord.”
-He replied, bowing his head, heart lifting at the thought of Selena back in the little green manor.
-“She is a pureblood, from the line of Greengrass, and a cousin of the Lestranges.”
+He replied, bowing his head, heart lifting at the thought of Selena back in the little manor back in Kent.
+“My new wife is a pureblood, from the line of Greengrass, and a second cousin of the Lestrange brothers.”

 Rodolphus Lestrange, who was sharpening a knife with his wand, nodded to my father in acknowledgement.
 The blade glinted, evilly: it was charmed to weaken the body and spirit of whomever it touched, and would later sit in Borgin and Burkes collecting dust until Lestrange escaped from Azkaban and reclaimed it.